 to the success of this attempt was the marriage of tenants’ rights to the broader consumer rights movement.
 By the mid 1970s, consumer rights had gained acceptance and the idea that tenants, as consumers, are entitled to basic consumer protection became easier to support in public policy.

-Since its inception the Tenants Union has worked continuously to provide advice to as many individual tenants as possible while working towards long-term change for the benefit of all tenants.
+Since its inception Tenants Victoria has worked continuously to provide advice to as many individual tenants as possible while working towards long-term change for the benefit of all tenants.
 We successfully campaigned to have caravan park residents included in the 1987 legislation and rooming house residents covered in 1990.
 After a protracted campaign of more than ten years, an independent Residential Tenancies Bond Authority was established in 1997.

 Since that first informal advice service of 30 years ago, we have assisted more than half a million individual tenants.